sphinx-doc/sphinx/doc/latex.rst

      .. versionadded:: 1.8.3
         ``\sphinxbackoftitlepage`` optional macro.
 It can also be defined inside ``'preamble'`` key rather than this one.

+  ``'printacronyms'``
+    "printacronyms" call, defaults to ``'\\printacronyms'``.
+Override if you want to print the list of acronyms differently or append some content afterwards.

+    .. versionadded:: 2.1.2

   ``'releasename'``
      value that prefixes ``'release'`` element on title page, default